Welcome to my ConvertBox review guide 2021.

-Whichever of the opt-in type you choose to deploy on your site – it comes with various display settings, to triggers how, and where you want it shown to your visitors.
+Whichever of the opt-in form type you choose to deploy on your site – it comes with various display options settings, to trigger how, and where you want it shown to your visitors.

-We shall dive in deep on these settings on our ConvertBox walkthrough.
+We shall dive deep into these settings on our ConvertBox tutorial soon.

 #2.
 Create CTA Boxes

 Let’s say you’re not interested in collecting emails and build your email list.
 Just the way I don’t on most of my review posts.

 And you just want to drive your visitors to click through to a certain page or an affiliate offer.

 All you have to do is create a ConvertBox with text and a CTA button.
 You can also add images (preferably) to the fullscreen overlay.

 Just as the opt-in options, you can have these boxes come as a sticky bar, slide-in page, overlay, etc.